Light-cone like spreading of single-particle correlations in the Bose-Hubbard model after a quantum quench in the strong coupling regime: Introduction

-In experiments, the combination of a harmonic trap and small $J/U$ leads to a wedding cake structure of the equilibrium density, reflecting alternating Mott insulating and superfluid regions \cite{Lannert,Batrouni02}.
-The presence of Mott insulating regions has been predicted to retard relaxation to equilibrium after a quench to small $J/U$ by impeding mass transport of bosons through the insulating regions \cite{Natu,Bernier} and has been observed experimentally \cite{Hung}.
-This gives a picture in which relaxation after a quench takes place through a two step process -- first there is fast relaxation to local equilibrium and then second, relaxation via mass transport \cite{Natu,Dutta}.
+Jaksch \emph{et al. }\citep{Jaksch} showed that ultracold bosons trapped in optical lattices can be described by the Bose-Hubbard model (BHM) -- a minimal model of interacting bosons on a lattice.
+The BHM exhibits a quantum phase transition between a superfluid and Mott-insulator as the ratio of the hopping strength, $J$, to the on-site interaction strength, $U$, is varied \citep{Fisher}, which was demonstrated experimentally for cold atoms by Greiner \emph{et al. }\citep{Greiner}.
+This allows for the study of quantum quenches across a quantum critical point, in addition to quenches within a particular phase.

-In addition to slow dynamics, several analytical and numerical studies have also shown a Lieb-Robinson-like \cite{LiebRobinson} bound of a maximal velocity which leads to a light-cone like spreading of density correlations in one dimensional systems for quenches from the superfluid to Mott-insulating regime as well as quenches within the Mott-insulating regime \cite{Fischer0,Lauchli,Bernier,Barmettler}.
-The latter case was recently observed experimentally by Cheneau \emph{et al.} \cite{Cheneau}.
-Similar predictions have been made for higher dimensional systems \cite{Navez,Natu2}.
-The results summarized above motivate our study of the temporal and spatial correlations of the BHM after a quantum quench in order to elucidate the dynamics observed after quenches.
+A variety of quench protocols have been suggested and implemented \citep{Greiner,Chen,Hung,Bakr} for the BHM in order to study out of equilibrium phenomena such as the Kibble-Zurek effect \cite{Kibble,Zurek,Zurek05,Chen} and relaxation after a quench \citep{Clark,Kollath,Sciolla,Sciolla2,Fischer0,Fischer1,Kennett,Werner,Nessi,Polkovnikov_nex,Natu,Bernier,Natu2,Bernier2,Zakrzewski,Trefzger,Yanay}.
+Our particular interest here is the light-cone like spreading of correlations after a quantum quench.
+Several analytical and numerical studies have shown a Lieb-Robinson-like \cite{LiebRobinson} maximal propagation velocity for the spreading of density correlations in one dimensional systems for quenches from the superfluid to Mott-insulating regime as well as quenches solely within the superfluid \citep{Carleo} or Mott-insulating regimes \citep{Fischer0,Bernier,Lauchli,Barmettler,Krutitsky}.
+The latter case was recently observed by Cheneau \emph{et al. }\citep{Cheneau} for an array of decoupled one-dimensional chains.
+Some theoretical predictions have also been made for higher dimensional systems \citep{Carleo,Navez,Natu2,Krutitsky} but these have not yet faced experimental scrutiny.